maniospas/Blombly/docs/setup.md

 Compilation converts code to the BlomlyVM intermediate representation.
 This looks like assembly code and is stored in files with the `.bbvm` extension.
-The representation are self-contained by packing all dependencies inside, and therefore can be shared with others to run directly, without pesky dependency management.
+It is also self-contained by packing all dependencies inside, and therefore can be shared with others to run directly, without pesky dependency management.
 The following file is generated when you run `main.bb` above.